IBE160/SG-Lotte/docs/Fase-1-analysis/research.md

 1.  **Users didn't trust the AI-generated plans.** The plans were perceived as generic, repetitive, or in some cases, unsafe.
 This led to a lack of engagement and a high churn rate.
 2.  **The application was too slow and buggy.** The AI plan generation took too long, and the dashboard was often slow to load.
 Users also encountered frequent bugs, which led to frustration and a loss of confidence in the application.
-3.  **The costs of running the application were too high.** The OpenAI API and Supabase costs spiraled out of control as the user base grew, making the business model unsustainable.
+3.  **The costs of running the application were too high.** The AI API and Supabase costs spiraled out of control as the user base grew, making the business model unsustainable.
 4.  **A major competitor launched a similar, but better, application.** The competitor's application had a more polished UI, more advanced features, and a stronger community, which made it difficult for us to compete.

 **How can we prevent these causes?
 (Prevention Plan)**